 - Backgrounds make your photo pop – One of the simplest things to do is blur the background so that what you’re taking a picture of pops.
 Ideally you should have in your kit a nifty 50mm lens with an aperture between F/2.8 and F1.8.
 With this lens you’ll easily create that silky bokeh and blur the background.
 Example of background blur.

 - Master exposure – Correct exposure setting isn’t the only way to master it.
 Push the limits both with over and under exposing pictures.
 This simple creative element allows you to play with the mood of a shot.
 Use your exposure compensation to over and under expose the same picture to see how different you can make fall look.
 Examples of high-key and low key exposures.
+If you’re new to photography exposure check out these exposure articles for more help.

 - Isolate the subject with color – Fall is either full of color with the changing leaves or it’s absent of color.
 All depends when you go out and where you live.
 Either way you can make your photo pop by isolating the color.
 Shooting up toward the sky can give you a high-key effect or likewise, shooting toward the ground can give a low-key effect.
 Either way colors will jump out focusing the eye on your subject.
 Example of color isolation.